-St Day and Carharrack School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to our School Online Safety Policy and the acceptable user policy for staff.
+St Day & Carharrack Community School take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to St Day & Carharrack Community School's online safety policy and the acceptable user policy for staff.